starknet-io/pm/README.md

-# pm
+# Project management

-Project management docs and notes
+This repository is used for publishing notes and documents related to various initiatives in the Starknet ecosystem.